By Dr Charlotte Russell, Clinical Psychologist & Founder

 It is intuitive that curiosity and the desire to travel and explore are closely linked.
 Anecdotally I’m sure that many of us know people who are very curious who are also well travelled and informed about the world, and understand different cultures and perspectives.
 Unfortunately, the scientific research to explore this link doesn’t yet exist, so its not possible to make evidence-based conclusions.

-However, if there is one thing I’ve learned from writing this article it is that we should all be trying to be as curious as feels right for us.
+If there is one thing I’ve learned from writing this article it is that we should all be trying to be as curious as feels right for us.
 For some, me included, this will involve travel and seeking out new cultures and ways of seeing the world.
 For others this might involve reading a lot, listening to podcasts or having lots of interesting conversations with different people.
 None of these is better than any other, the onus is really on us to foster our own curiosity in the ways that best works for us!

 References